 Layers are the key to this.
-Kids can get cold very quickly on the snow and wearing many layers can help keep them stay warm and comfy.
-One important piece of clothing that you shouldn’t skimp on is their socks.
+Kids can get cold very quickly in the snow and wearing many layers can help keep them stay warm and comfy.
+One important piece of clothing that you shouldn’t skimp on is socks.
 Make sure to get socks that are nice and thick.
 Remember: warmth and comfort are key to your child’s enjoyment on the slopes.

 4. Get the Appropriate Gear

 Just as you would don high-performance ski boots, say the Tecnica Mach1 130, your children need to wear the right gear, too.
-Get them ski gear that is best-suited to them and their approximate ski level.
+Get them ski gear that is best suited to them and their approximate ski level.
 If you don’t want to break your budget, you can always rent equipment.
 After all, kids grow fast and can quickly outgrow any equipment you may buy for them.
 Just make sure that the gear fits them right.

 5. Focus on the Fun

 Skiing should be fun.
 If your children get bored or frustrated with skiing, they won’t be able to learn techniques properly.
 If you notice your children losing interest, forget about skiing for a while and just go and play in the snow.
 Make snow angels and snowmen, or even have a snowball fight.
 These are all fun and easy ways to entertain your young ones and give them a nice break in between laps up and down the slopes.

 For a successful ski holiday, make sure you take these tips with you.
 Skiing with children can be tricky, but it is a highly rewarding experience.
 When you first see your little ones triumphantly going down the hills in their skis, you will no doubt feel a rush of pride and joy.